 - Transcribe, annotate and geo-tag the wide range of documents on the website.

 - Receive due recognition for your hard work in transcribing and annotating.

-- Accumulate points each time you transcribe, edit or review items.
-You can acquire new levels and capabilities according to your number of points, and compete with other transcribers to make it into our Top Transcribers list.
+- Accumulate points ('Miles') each time you transcribe.
+You can acquire new levels and capabilities according to your number of points, and compete with other transcribers to make it on our Top Transcribers list.

 - Gain full access to our special thematic Runs, competitions and Transcribathon events.

 - Send and receive comments and messages to discuss or ask for help on a transcription.

 - Join and create Teams to share the transcribing fun with others.

 - Keep up to date with new activity via notifications.

 - …and much, much more!